 The Certificate of Experience package, available to download, is needed for documentation of your experience.
 When filling it out, include all dates of employment, your duties and their description.
 Your supervising CPAs must sign off on this document.

 Licensure Requirements in South Carolina

-Once your education is complete, your examination passed, and your experience accepted, you are ready to apply for your South Carolina CPA license.
+Once your education is complete, you pass the CPA Exam, and your experience accepted, you are ready to apply for your South Carolina Certified Public Accountant license.
 You can apply through the Licensing Application After Exam.
 Send your completed application and a copy of your completion of the ethics course to:

 P.O.
 Box 11329

 If you are already have a Certified Public Accountant CPA license in another state, you may apply for a reciprocal CPA license as long as your state’s licensing criteria, as per the National Association of State Boards of Accountancy (NASBA), is equivalent to those of South Carolina.
 Currently, only the U.S. Virgin Islands of all U.S. states and territories is not considered equivalent to those of South Carolina.
 You must have a minimum of four years out of the last 10 years of professional Certified Public Accountant experience, along with completing at least 80 hours of Continuing Professional Education within the past two years.
 File an Interstate Exchange of Information form verifying your license and continuing education credits along with the South Carolina reciprocity application.
 Send the information and applicable fees to the South Carolina State Board of Accountancy.

 Continuing Professional Education Requirements